 On April 24, 2019 Oppo announced the Oppo Reno 5G, a phone which as well as 5G has a triple-lens camera, including a 10x lossless zoom lens, a 48MP lens, and an 8MP ultra-wide lens.

 It also has a Snapdragon 855 chipset, 6GB or 8GB of RAM, a 4,065mAh battery, a 6.6-inch Full HD+ AMOLED screen, a pop-up selfie camera, and an in-screen fingerprint scanner.
-It's available on EE in the UK, where it starts at £54 per month with £70 upfront.
+It's available on EE and O2 on contract in the UK, or you can get it for £969 outright.

-The Oppo Reno 5G has arrived in Australia for AU$1,499 outright, or you can you get it on contract through Telstra.
-In the UK it's available on EE.
+The Oppo Reno 5G has also arrived in Australia for AU$1,499 outright, or you can you get it on contract through Telstra.

 Samsung launched the Samsung Galaxy A90 5G at IFA 2019, to sit as its most affordable 5G phone.